Chocolate lovers are only just finding out the backstory behind Snickers' unusual name.

 It had amazing success with its first launch – the Milky Way bar – and it meant the entrepreneurs had money to invest.

-According to Mashed, Frank and Ethel purchased a 3,000-acre horse breeding farm in Tennessee, which they are believed to have named ‘The Milky Way Farm’.
+According to Mashed, Frank and Ethel purchased a 3,000-acre horse breeding farm in Tennessee, which they are believed to have named ‘The Milky Way Farm.’

-Sadly, Ethel’s favourite horse, Snickers, died around the time the pair were launching a new chocolate bar.
-So they decided to name it after the horse in his honour.
+Sadly, Ethel’s favorite horse, Snickers, died around the time the pair were launching a new chocolate bar.

 The sweet treat would go on to be manufactured in Chicago and it reportedly sold for five cents.